VQIVS/database-AUT/rel-algebra.md

 ```

 ### 2. **Natural Join**

-Auto-joins tables on all common attributes with the same name.
+Auto-joins tables on common attributes.

 ### 3. **Theta Join**

-Join with any condition, not just equality (e.g., >, <, !=).
+Joins with conditions other than equality.

 ---

-## ⭐ Extended Operations
+## 🌟 Extended Operations

 ### 1. **Generalized Projection**

-Supports expressions (e.g., π\_salary \* 1.1(Employee))
+Supports expressions (e.g., π_salary * 1.1(Employee)).

 ### 2. **Aggregate Functions & Grouping**

-Operations like COUNT, AVG, MAX, SUM on groups of rows (like SQL GROUP BY)
+Operations like COUNT, AVG, MAX, SUM on groups of rows.

-### 3. **Left Outer Join**

-Keeps all rows from the left relation; unmatched right rows are filled with NULLs.

-### 4. **Outer Union**

-Union of relations with different schemas (columns filled with NULLs where needed)

 ---

 ## 🌳 Query Trees
 Visual representation of the order and nesting of operations.
-Helps with optimization.

 ---

 ## ✈️ Conclusion
 Relational Algebra is the backbone of query processing in relational databases.
-Mastering it strengthens your foundation in database theory and practical SQL usage.
+Mastering it strengthens your foundation in database theory and SQL usage.